 - Sedatives like diazepam (Valium), alprazolam (Xanax), and zolpidem (Ambien).

 In most cases, individuals use prescription medications as directed by their doctor; however, abuse of these prescription drugs is becoming increasingly prevalent in the US.
 The National Survey on Drug Use and Health (NSDUH) reported that in 2014, more than 54 million Americans (20% of all people aged 12 years or older) had taken prescription drugs at least once during their lives for nonmedical reasons 2 This group included over 6.5 million people who had abused prescription drugs at least once in the previous month.

 The problem of prescription drug abuse has increased dramatically since the 1990s, and in 2011, the Office of National Drug Control Policy declared it to be the country’s fastest-growing drug problem 3.
 The reasons for this rise in abuse is not clear, but several factors seem to be contributing to the problem.
 These include an increase since the 1990s in the number of prescriptions written for potentially addictive medications, the incorrect notion that prescription drugs are less dangerous than illegal drugs, and the rise of online pharmacies, which make it easier to obtain these drugs.

 If you’re one of the many people who are suffering from an addiction to prescription drugs, you can get help in the form of detox and drug treatment with professionals who know how to safely detox off prescription drugs.
-Call 1-888-509-8965 Who Answers? to speak confidentially to someone who can guide you to a program.

 Prolonged use of prescription painkillers, stimulants, and sedatives will lead to dependence.
 This is because repeated exposure to these medications causes the body to adapt (or get used to) the presence of these drugs so suddenly stopping use can result in a number of symptoms, some of which can be dangerous.